wingillis/wingillis.github.io/_posts/2017-08-08-hammerspoon-vim-bindings.md

 # Hammerspoon Vim Bindings

 If you're like me, you program a lot.
 And if you're like me, you program with vim a lot.
-Frequently I'm finding myself goofing while using other applications, such as Microsoft Word, or Evernote, and trying to select or delete regions of text and instead typing unnecessary characters into my document.
-When I learned of the power that [hammerspoon] provides me, I realized that I could add this feature.
+I've grown so accustomed to the vim commands for navigating and saving files that I'm frequently hitting these keys while using, Microsoft Word, Evernote, or other text-based apps.
+[Hammerspoon] provides the framework to implement a vim-like keymapping for other applications.

-**Note:** this software only works for the macOS.
+**Note:** this software only works for macOS.

 ## How to install